Jim Broadbent: 2008–present: Career expansion

-In 2012, he played Denis Thatcher opposite Meryl Streep as the former Prime Minister in The Iron Lady.
-Broadbent nominated her for a BAFTA Award for her performance.
-That same year he also starred in Cloud Atlas.
+In 2010, Broadbent reunited with director Mike Leigh, in Another Year In 2012, he played Denis Thatcher opposite Meryl Streep as the former Prime Minister in The Iron Lady.
+That same year he also starred in Cloud Atlas with Tom Hanks, Hugh Grant, Halle Berry, Hugo Weaving, and Ben Whishaw.
+In 2014, he starred alongside Lindsay Duncan in the Roger Mitchell directed film, Le Week-End.